quietin/myblog/README.md

 myblog
 ======

-My own blog, all code will be wrote by me.
+My own blog, all code will be wrote by me.  aaaa 20141229
-20141229